HaThiPhuongLinh/Week04_Software-Architecture-and-Design/README.md

    implementation fileTree(dir: 'libs', include: ['*.jar'])
    ```

-## Usage
-- Write code to export the project report to XML.
-- View Java packages using the UI provided by jdepend.
-- Install JDepend-UI from its GitHub repository.
-- Generate the final report using JDepend-UI.
 ## Installation
 Install `JDepend-UI`, which requires `nodejs` to be installed. (https://github.com/ValentinaServile/jdepend-ui)
 ## Generating Reports